Booty and the Beast: Production notes

 Booty and the Beast was filmed in May 1952.
 The second half of the film consists of footage recycled from Hold That Lion!, which includes the cameo appearance by former Stooge Curly Howard, who died on January 18, 1952.
 The title of the film is a parody of the fairy tale Beauty and the Beast.

 MacDonald's character in Hold That Lion was originally named Icabod Slipp: in Booty and the Beast, he is a nameless thug.
 Any references to Slipp are replaced with "He", "Him" or "that crook."

-The short was released in the same year, where both, Curly and Tanner the Lion (the Lion from the recycled footage) had died.